A man works on laptop near a cafe window.

 Did you know?

-If someone uses your credit card and you report it after the fact, you may have to pay some or all of the charges to a maximum of $50.
+If someone uses your credit card and you report it after the fact, you may have to pay some or all the charges to a maximum of $50.
 With Discover, you get $0 Fraud Liability Guarantee.
 You’re never responsible for unauthorized purchases on your Discover Card account.1

 How fraudulent charges can impact your credit score